• ECTS

 • Exponential family: definition and properties

-• Linear predictors and classical link functions: identity, logit, logarithm
+• Linear predictors and classic link functions: identity, logit, logarithm

 • Estimation: likelihood equations, Fisher scores